HubertBaginski/TwitterSuicideML/README.md

 # TwitterSuicideML

-Skripts for reproducing the Machine Learning analysis of the paper: Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: Machine Learning Classification of Tweets
+Scripts for reproducing the Machine Learning analysis of the paper: Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: Machine Learning Classification of Tweets

 1. clone this repository:
 git clone https://github.com/HubertBaginski/TwitterSuicideML.git

-2. Get the dataset with tweet text, and put it in the folder"data" within the repository folder.
+2. Get the dataset with tweet text, and put it in the folder "data" within the repository folder.
 Option a: write to us to get the training dataset including the text of tweets: metzler@csh.ac.at Option b: rehydrate the tweets based on the tweet IDs in the dataset